Badsworth/pfml_scripts/e2e/README.md

 PFML End to End Testing
 =======================

 Here you will find the end-to-end testing code for this project.
-Testing efforts on this project have been broken into three groups
+Testing efforts on this project have been broken into three groups:

 * **[End to End](#end-to-end-tests)** - Tests application functionality from a user (employee, CSR) perspective across multiple components using [Cypress](https://www.cypress.io/).
 This test type is browser based, and runs nightly in CI to ensure continuity of functionality.
 * **[Data Generation](#data-generation)** - Generates ad-hoc data to be used for manual testing and training activities (Employers, Employees, and Claims).